DrillNBlast/bugtracker/README.md

 If you're looking to request a feature please ensure that the [feature hasn't already been planned](https://github.com/copperhead/bugtracker/labels/enhancement).
 Redundant feature requests only slow things down!
 Most importantly if you're capable of implementing this feature in our OS [please let us know!](mailto:team@copperhead.co)

-## <a name="Porting">Porting To Other Devices/Operating Systems</a>

-CopperheadOS only supports Nexus devices and there are no plans to expand device support beyond the Nexus/Pixel line.

 ## Reporting issues